Sulham

-The two villages of Sulham and Tidmarsh share the combined civil parish of Tidmarsh with Sulham with most local government functions carried out by the West Berkshire council.

 Geography

 From the west, Sulham is surrounded by the civil parishes of Tidmarsh, Pangbourne, Purley-on-Thames and Tilehurst to the east.
 To the south is Theale which has the local roads' junction with the M4 motorway.
 Sulham Woods and a lengthwise escarpment rises in this area from 42 to 105 m.
 Sulham Woods is a Site of Special Scientific Interest and forms one side of the village.
 Features include many chalk pits and open rolling fields.
 The village is dominated by the Sulham Hall estate in the north and is spread out along Sulham Lane which stretches between Pangbourne and Theale, parallel to the River Pang.